Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 A pull request is GitHub's method for allowing checks and reviews before one branch is merged into another.
 This will usually be your feature branch being merged into `main-R`.

 You create a pull request in GitHub under the [Pull Request section](https://github.com/Public-Health-Scotland/source-linkage-files/pulls).
 On this tab, click 'new pull request', or if you've recently pushed changes GitHub will offer a pop-up to fast-track this process.
-You will then need to enter the base-branch to merge to (usually `main-R`) and the branch to merge from (your feature branch). **Note** `master` will be the default base-branch so this will always need changing.
+You will then need to enter the base branch to merge to (usually `main-R`) and the branch to merge from (your feature branch). **Note** `master` will be the default base branch so this will always need changing.

 Give the pull request a meaningful title and description including any information that may help your team understand the changes you've made.
-This should include a summary of what you've done / changed as well as some background as to why the change is needed.
+This should include a summary of what you've done/changed as well as some background as to why the change is needed.
 Include any link to the issue the pull request is closing by entering `Closes #<issuenumber>`.

 More in-depth information on pull requests can be found [in the GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 You should tag your PR with labels to help others quickly asses it.
 Particularly note the high and low priority labels, use `high-priority` when it's a serious bug or another PR is dependent on this change.

-Finally pick a reviewer(s),the simplest way is to select the source-linkage-files team, this will then randomly select a member of the team who has the fewest assigned reviews.
+Finally, pick a reviewer(s), the simplest way is to select the source-linkage-files team, this will then randomly select a member of the team who has the fewest assigned reviews.
 You can also manually @mention or request a review from specific people if required for double-checking or assistance.

 ## Review Process